-3160 Instruction in the Secondary School (2 sh)
+3160 Instruction in Secondary Schools (2 sh)

 Basic principles of instruction for middle and high schools including analysis of teaching and learning experiences, organization for instruction, and assessment of students work.
-Students are videotaped for self-assessment.
-EDUC 3160 and 3510 comprise Professional Term B. Prerequisite: Successful completion of Professional Term A or concurrent enrollment in Professional Term A.
+This course is part of Professional Term B. Prerequisite: EDUC 2130, 2140, 2145, 2155.